Broadband connection types

 How to check broadband availability

-The broadband options you have will depend on the providers operating in your area and if it has the infrastructure for part fibre or fibre.
+Your broadband options will depend on the providers operating in your area and if it has the infrastructure for full or part fibre.

-If you’d like to find out about broadband availability where you live, our broadband comparison tool displays all of the broadband providers and plans in your area.
+If you’d like to learn about broadband availability where you live, our broadband comparison tool displays all of the broadband providers and plans in your area.
 Here’s how to check broadband availability near you.

 Enjoy superfast fibre broadband